Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

 \section{Findings}

-Our analysis revealed six interrelated themes. \textbf{Theme 1: Vibe coding workflows} encompassed a four-stage process of ideation, AI generation, manual debugging, and testing, together with best practices and contrasts to Figma. \textbf{Theme 2: Benefits} included productivity, cognitive offloading, learning, and creativity. \textbf{Theme 3: Challenges} covered unreliability, difficulties in fine-tuning and debugging, pseudo productivity, over reliance, limited context, and integration barriers. \textbf{Theme 4: Trust and accountability} addressed shifting AI trust, security and privacy concerns, and debates on authorship. \textbf{Theme 5: Collaboration} described AI driven role shifts, tensions between junior and senior roles, AI as a team member, and organizational barriers. \textbf{Theme 6: Future developments} focused on skills to learn and unlearn and visions of workflows with proactive domain specialized agents and democratized, autonomous product development.
+Our analysis revealed five interrelated themes. \textbf{Theme 1: Vibe coding workflows} encompassed a four-stage process of ideation, AI generation, manual debugging, and testing, together with best practices and contrasts to Figma. \textbf{Theme 2: Benefits} included productivity, cognitive offloading, learning, and creativity. \textbf{Theme 3: Challenges} covered unreliability, difficulties in incremental refinement and debugging, pseudo productivity, over reliance, limited context, and integration barriers. \textbf{Theme 4: Trust and accountability} addressed shifting AI trust, security and privacy concerns, and debates on authorship. \textbf{Theme 5: Collaboration} described AI driven role shifts, tensions between junior and senior roles, AI as a team member, and organizational barriers.

-\subsection{Theme 1: Four Stages in a Vibe Coding Workflow for UX Design}
+\subsection{Theme 1: Four Stages in a Vibe Coding Workflow}

 Theme 1 outlines a four-stage workflow that blends creative planning, AI-supported generation, and human refinement to accelerate prototyping while maintaining quality.
 Although structured sequentially, the process is \textbf{highly iterative}: Testing and Review (Stage 4) often leads back to Debugging (Stage 3) or AI Generation (Stage 2), while debugging may expose missing context that returns work to Ideation (Stage 1).
 This back-and-forth continues until both functional reliability and design intent are achieved (Fig.~\ref{fig:workflow}).